Eschatologue/CM_wiki/docs/character-creation/feat/feat-general.md

 Increase your Strength or Dexterity score by 1, to a maximum of 20.

 **Dexterous Wearer**
-While you are wearing Medium armor, you can add 3, rather than 2, to your AC if you have a Dexterity score of 16 or higher.
+While you are wearing Medium armour, you can add 3, rather than 2, to your AC if you have a Dexterity score of 16 or higher.

 ---